-LAW 132, PROCEDURE II (REMEDIES)-This course is concerned with the kind and amount of relief which a court can give, once the right to some form of relief has been established.
+Law 132, Procedure II (Remedies)-This course is concerned with the kind and amount of relief which a court can give, once the right to some form of relief has been established.
 It integrates materials which formerly were considered in separate courses on Equity, Damages and Quasi-Contracts.
 Extensive consideration is given to the remedies of injunction and specific performance and to equitable remedies generally.
 Other topics include damages for injury to person, property, commercial interests and personality, damages for breach of contract, and recovery of benefits conferred on another under an unenforceable agreement or as a result of mistake, fraud or coercion.
-Wright, Cases on Remedies.
+Van Hecke, Cases on Equitable Remedies.

-LAW 133, CONSTITUTIONAL LAW-Attention is concentrated on significant present-day problems arising under the Constitution.
+Law 133, Constitutional Law-Attention is concentrated on significant present-day problems arising under the Constitution.
 Conflicting views as to the principles and canons of interpretation are critically examined.
 The theory and practice of judicial review are investigated.
 Problems involving the extent of Congressional power, the co-existence of our national and state governments, the protection of civil liberties, the making of treaties and their effects, and the functions of the executive and the judiciary in the national legal process are considered.
-Freund, Sutherland, Howe and Brown, Constitutional Law, Cases and Other Problems.
+Barrett, Bruton & Honnold, Constitutional Law, Cases and Materials.

 LAW 134, PROPERTY II-This course treats in detail of the modern land transaction.
 The basic documents-contract, deed and mortgage-are thoroughly analyzed and considered in relation to title recordation, title examination and title insurance.
 The impact of public and private regulation of land use and ownership is then considered.
 The remainder of the course is given over to study of relationships between property owners: easements, licenses and rights incident to the ownership of land.
-Casner and Leach, Cases and Text on Property.
+Casner and Leach, Cases and Text on Property (supplemented edition); Haar, Land-Use Planning Casebook.